vimurox/Git-integration-Activity-02/README.md

 # Git-integration-Activity-02
-Create a new repository within your GitHub account and commit the "Inky Ponky" activity from our practical sessions and pushing the changes to your repository.
+Create a new repository within our GitHub account and commit the "Inky Ponky" java activity from our practical sessions and pushing the changes to our repository.